 If you have an existing customer or prospect list, you can easily import that into the Ads Manager as a new Custom Audience.

-Once that audience is ready, you can use it to create a Lookalike Audience of 2–20M people.
+Once that audience is ready, you can use it to create a Lookalike Audience of two million to 20 million people.
 This new audience will contain Facebook users who most closely match your existing customers, making them easier to target.

 Use graph search and Audience Insights